sixthdaysystems/sixthdaysystems/README.md

 - 👋 Hi, I’m @sixthdaysystems
 - 👀 I’m building web systems
 - 💞️ I’m looking to collaborate on with simpler and cheaper web systems
-- 📫 How to reach me. claudiomarquesprogramador@gmail.com or https://www.instagram.com/claudiomarquesprogramador/
+- 📫 How to reach me. claudiomarquesprogramador@gmail.com